MysteriousGUYBruh/DroidFridgelauncher/README.md

 <h1 align="center">DroidBridge (or GreenBridge) Launcher</h1>

 <p align="center">
-  An independent Android launcher framework for users who own Minecraft: Java Edition and want to run Java Edition on Android devices.
+  An independent Android launcher framework for users who does NOT own Minecraft or own Minecraft: Java Edition and want to run Java Edition on Android devices.
 </p>

 <p align="center">